Current version 1.3.1 (22 october/08)

-This application can extract the album art embedded in the music files in a iPod, and create the necessary files in BMP format to display album art correctly in RockBox.
+This application can extract the album art embedded in the music files in a iPod, and create the necessary files to display album art correctly in RockBox.

 RockBox supports Album Art but with some limitations like described in his wiki page AlbumArt.

-Between the limitations are that does not support Embedded album art, only external image files in BMP format.
+Between the limitations are that does not support Embedded album art, only external image files in BMP or JPG format.

 This application is addressed to make easy the visualization of album art in Rockbox.
 It reads the iPod database to find music files then it does the folowing actions: